grigoryoskin/vulkan-compute-ray-tracing/README.md

-# Vulkan compute to texture
+# Vulkan ompute shader based ray tracer.

+WIP

 ## How to run
 This is an instruction for mac os, but it should work for other systems too, since all the dependencies come from git submodules and build with cmake.